Jandresol/globetrotter/README.md

   - [x] Styled with Flexbox that adapts to different screen sizes.

 - [x] **Smartphone Friendly**
-  - [ x A design that is fully functional and aesthetically pleasing on smartphones is achieved using media queries.
+  - [x] A design that is fully functional and aesthetically pleasing on smartphones is achieved using media queries.

 ### Stretch Features